subquery/documentation/docs/quickstart/quickstart_chains/cosmos-juno.md

 ## 1. Update Your GraphQL Schema File

-The `schema.graphql` file determines the shape of your data from SubQuery due to the mechanism of the GraphQL query language.
-Hence, updating the GraphQL Schema file is the perfect start.
-It allows you to define your end goal right at the start.
+The `schema.graphql` file determines the shape of the data that you are using SubQuery to index, hence it's a great place to start.
+The shape of your data is defined in a GraphQL Schema file with various [GraphQL entities](../../build/graphql.md).

 Update the `schema.graphql` file as follows.
 The aim is to index all votes on the [Terra Developer Fund](https://daodao.zone/multisig/juno1lgnstas4ruflg0eta394y8epq67s4rzhg5anssz3rc5zwvjmmvcql6qps2).